biolab/scorange-hugo/content/blog/2019-06-AML-identification-VanGalen-Cell2016.md

 \
 {{% figure src="/blog_img/2019-06-06/workflow-partial1.PNG" %}}
 \
-After loading the data (alternatively, you can load the Healthy human bone marrow dataset using Single Cell Datasets widget) and matching the genes in the dataset to those in databases, we filter out all the genes that appear in less than 10 cells.
-Besides the usual normalisation, we select 5000 most variable genes.
+After we load the data (alternatively, you can load the Healthy human bone marrow dataset using Single Cell Datasets widget) and match the genes in the dataset to those in databases, we filter out all the genes that appear in less than 10 cells.
+Besides the usual normalisation, we select the 5000 most variable genes.
 \
 {{% figure src="/blog_img/2019-06-06/workflow-partial2.PNG" %}}
 \